splunk/eventgen/README.md

 # The Splunk Event Generator

 The Splunk Event Generator is a utility which allows its user to easily build real-time event generators based on a robust configuration file definition.
 The user can easily take a sample file and build anything from a replayed set of events, to a noise generator, to complicated transaction flows through configuration without having to write any code.
+Developers who wish to utilize Eventgen's rich framework can also build their own generator plugins allowing them to model more complicated scenarios in code instead of simply configuration.

 ## License